DataDog/documentation/content/en/service_management/incident_management/guides/jira.md

 ## Overview

-Atlassian's Statuspage conveys real-time status of an organization's services on a webpage.
-Enable the integration to automatically link and update your Statuspage incident within Datadog's Incident Management platform.
-As an Incident Commander or Responder, you can:
-- Send customer facing messages with accurate and up to date information
-- Update Statuspage while investigating an incident without leaving the Datadog platform
-- Resolve both Datadog incidents and linked Statuspage at the same time
+Atlassian's Jira

 ## Prerequisites

-Install the integration through the [Statuspage Integration tile][1].
+Install the integration through the [Jira Integration tile][1].
 For more information, see the [Statuspage integration][2] documentation.

 ## Setup